 There is widespread agreement that art is very important.
 But it can be remarkably hard to say quite why, or what it is for.

-Here at The Book of Life (and its associated arm, The School of Life) we have a particular ideology about art.
+Here at The School of Life we have a particular ideology about art.
 We believe that art is a tool which should help us to cope with a variety of cognitive frailties: it should help us to understand ourselves, empathise with others, guide us to morality, console us for our sorrows and function as an agent of hope.